relvaner/tools4j-validator/README.md

 Dynamic Validation
 ==================
-A dynamic validation is made possible by the coding of validation properties in JSON format.
-Definition of validation properties to an integer field in JSON:
+A dynamic validation is made possible by coding the validation properties in JSON format.
+Definition of validation properties of an integer field in JSON:

 <pre><code>{
     "type": "Integer",